eccentricdevotion/TARDIS/lazarus.md

 ## Genetic Manipulation

 The Lazarus Device is a hypersonic soundwave manipulator invented by Professor Richard Lazarus.
-The machine can turn anyone inside decades younger, but the process containes a side effect: genes that evolution rejected and left dormant would be unlocked, transforming the human into a beast that fed off the lifeforce of living creatures.
+The machine can turn anyone inside decades younger, but the process contains a side effect: genes that evolution rejected and left dormant would be unlocked, transforming the human into a beast that fed off the lifeforce of living creatures.

-If you have the permission `tardis.lazarus`, you too can transform yourself into an amimal or monster by growing a Lazarus room and stepping into the genetic manipulator:
+If you have the permission `tardis.lazarus`, you too can transform yourself into an animal or monster by growing a Lazarus room and stepping into the genetic manipulator:

 - Grow a ‘LAZARUS’ room using ARS or the `/tardis room lazarus` command (you’ll need the permission `tardis.room.lazarus`)
 - Once the room is grown, step into the Genetic Manipulator and trigger the wood pressure plate